 So, you might want to let your colleagues in when you’re going through a difficult time.
 You could be surprised by how much they empathize, and subsequently, commit to helping you out.

-Besides, it goes without saying, that the faster you solve a personal problem, the quicker you’ll regain your focus in the workplace.
+Besides, that the faster you solve a personal problem, the quicker you’ll regain your focus in the workplace.
 And of course, the better you’ll be able to collaborate with the rest.